rtlabs-com/p-net/doc/capturing_packets.rst

 * SMA (sample moving average) Period: None
 * Interval: 1 ms

-Adapt the MAC address to your p-net IO-device.
+Adapt the MAC address to your P-Net IO-device.

 Zoom to the relevant time period, and y-axis range of approx 0 to 70000.
 The frame cycle counter increases up to max 65535 before it wraps to 0.